shane-kercheval/shiny-ab-testing/README.md

 A shiny app for analyzing AB tests

+---

 This shiny app is an example of an A/B test dashboard that uses both frequentist and bayesian methods.

 The underlying data it uses is simulated to be "realistic", such that it could process production-level data.

 Additionally, the underlying code/functions/logic is unit-tested and is designed to be extendable and maintainable.

+This app uses "attribution windows" for all metrics, which means it only counts conversions toward each metric within a certain amount of days from the time the user joins the experiment.
+Here is an [exploratory blog-post](https://github.com/shane-kercheval/misc-projects/blob/master/attribution-window-effects/attribution-window-simulation.md) that shows the possible effects of using (or not using) attribution windows.

 # Possible Modifications for Production Environment